pharo-contributions/LDAP/README.md

 # LDAP Support for Pharo

-Migrated from the original repository at http://smalltalkhub.com/#!/~PharoExtras/LDAP/
+Port to Pharo 9.0.
+Migrated from the original repository at http://smalltalkhub.com/PharoExtras/LDAP/

-LDAP (Lightweight Directory Access Protocol) is a network protocol that allows the communication between Pharo and entreprise directories.
+LDAP (Lightweight Directory Access Protocol) is a network protocol for remote directories.
 LDAP is mainly used for authentication of users into the mails servers, enterprise applications or biometric systems.

-This implementation is fully written in Pharo and don't requires access to native libraries.
+This implementation allows Pharo to communicate with LDAP directories.
+It is fully written in Pharo and does not requires access to native libraries.

 ## Loading
 ```
 Metacello new
- 	configuration: 'LDAP';
+ 	baseline: 'LDAP';
- 	repository: 'github://pharo-contributions/LDAP/src';
-	version: #stable;
+ 	repository: 'github://{repo}/LDAP/src'; "For example 'github://pharo-contributions/LDAP/src'"
 	load.
 ```